 Type: Archives, Digitization, Collections

 The fellow will assist with a variety of projects connected to the Peace Corps Community Archive (PCCA).
-The PCCA collects, exhibits, and provides education about and public programs that document the experiences of of individuals who served in the Peace Corps and their impact on individuals and institutions in host countries.
+The PCCA collects, exhibits, and provides education about and public programs that document the experiences of individuals who served in the Peace Corps and their impact on individuals and institutions in host countries.
 The PCCA was launched in 2013 so the student will get hands-on experience building a collection from scratch.
-The student will work on a variety of projects such as cataloging, maintaining, and updating the PCCA blog, and developing an online exhibit.
+The student will work on a variety of projects such as cataloging, maintaining and updating the PCCA blog, and developing an online exhibit.

 History Associates, Inc.